 The Windows operating system is the ubiquitous software that billions of computers run today.
-In spite of having good competition from many other operating systems like LINUX and Apple’s OS X, and a lot of detractors who keep complaining about the various problems they face while using it, Windows still remains a favorite operating system for many.
+Despite having good competition from many other operating systems like LINUX and Apple’s OS X, and a lot of detractors who keep complaining about the various problems they face while using it, Windows remains a favourite operating system for many.

 So how good is Windows 10 anyway?
 I have been using it since the early days of development as a Windows Insider, and my experience has been mixed.
 This post is for those of you who are yet to upgrade to Windows 10 and have been wondering whether it’s worth the trouble or not.